iamssm1604/iamssm1604/README.md

-- 👋 Hi, I’m @iamssm1604
+- 👋 Hi, I’m Sankalp
-- 👀 I’m interested in coding...
+- 👀 I’m interested in collaborations in the field of development.
-- 🌱 I’m currently learning computer science...
+- 🌱 I’m currently persuing my B.Tech in computer science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on development projects.
-- 📫 How to reach me ...
+- 📫 Reach out to me:
+- Gmail : sankalpmiraghe@gmail.com

 <!---
 iamssm1604/iamssm1604 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.